-Background: Smoking dramatically increases the risk of heart disease, stroke, lung disease, cancer, many other diseases, and death.
+Background Smoking dramatically increases the risk of heart disease, stroke, lung disease, cancer and many other diseases.
+Cigarettes cut short the life of the average smoker by 10 years.
 There is no safe level of smoking.
-Even just a few cigarettes a day is a major hazard to your health and the health of those around you.
+Even just a few cigarettes a day is a major hazard to your health and those around you.

-Action: If you smoke, you should stop.
+Action If you smoke, you should stop.
 There are many methods to assist people to stop smoking, and your GP will be able to give you advice.
+Here are a few useful numbers: